qsmei/Rlmt/README.md

 ​	The **L**inear mixed **M**odels **T**oolbox (**lmt**) is a stand-alone single executable software for for large scale linear mixed model analysis. **lmt** has been used successfully for genetic evaluation data sets with >>200k genotyped animals, >>15m animals, >>500m equations.
 More details about lmt can be found in website: [lmt website](https://dmu.ghpc.au.dk/lmt/wiki/index.php?title=The_Linear_Mixed_Models_Toolbox)

-​	In order to further assistance the use of lmt, i developed an R package: Rlmt for interfacing with lmt.
+​	In order to further assistance the use of lmt, I developed an R package: Rlmt for interfacing with lmt.
 This R package is developed via R6 package which can provides an implementation of encapsulated object-oriented programming for R.  And this makes the grammar of Rlmt looks like easy and elegant (i hope :smile:).

 ​	About the usage of lmt in academic and commercial,  user should follow the rules  as mentioned in lmt website.